 Day Six: Market Tour & Cooking Class 4

 - Breakfast is Served

-- This morning Irma takes you on a market tour of the nearby town of Agerola for a Food Lover’s Tour.
-We will visit the artisan shops of limoncello, pane~bread, salumi and prosciutto, cheese and ceramics.
+- This morning set out on a market tour of the nearby town of Agerola for a Food Lover’s Tour.
+You will visit the artisan shops of limoncello, pane~bread, salumi and prosciutto, cheese and ceramics.
 Food discussions and tastings included along the way.

 - Afternoon: Cooking Class 4 including fresh cheese-making.
 Start by following Irma’s nonna’s recipe for making your own fresh cheese just like every family here used to do each morning.
 Next comes an antipasto, a pasta, a main course and dessert.
 Dinner follows on the foods prepared in class.
 Local wine, caffè and water included Local wine, caffè and water included (After dinner drinks and liqueurs are available at a surcharge).

 Day Seven: Positano & Praiano & Pizza Party